tylerneylon/math/randnn/randnn.md

 initialization, but it does provide a first look at how the weight scales affect the global behavior of the network as a whole.

+# A Simple Equation

+When I was a kid, I discovered the world of fractals.
+I was fascinated.
+I dove into that world head-first, and in a way I've never really left it behind.
+Back then it was the best way I knew to share with others the beauty I see in so much of mathematics.

+When I first showed random neural network images to my friends, they weren't that impressed.
+I think it's because I saw these images in the light of their mathematical simplicity — the surprisingly fun sworls of color, the curious dance between baroque and smear — all that from randomness and the simple setup of equation ([@eq:eq0]).
+Not only the simplicity, but the sense of discovery that comes with the best of these images, as they live in their own tiny oasis of life in hyperparameter space.

+I hope this article has effectively communicated not only a conceptual appreciation for good hyperparameter choices, but a sense of the delightful behavior these objects exhibit.
+This is a rare case where we can see with our own eyes the elegant structure that rewards a mind willing to diligently explore the challenging landscape of mathematics.

 ---

 ***Hi!** I hope you enjoyed my article.
 As you can see, I love machine learning.